 In our event example, to make the “Select catering” step less overwhelming, we would split this part of the project into digestible pieces:

 Once you have a comprehensive list of every step in your project, you’ll then allocate an amount of time each will take to complete.
 When doing this, balance giving your team enough time to get tasks finished and staying within your overall time frame.
-Once you know how much time each task will take, you’ll be able to properly schedule out and sequence each task.
+Once you know how much time each task will take, you’ll be able to properly schedule out and sequence each task to create a project roadmap.

 Continuing on with our client appreciation event example, let’s take the “Select catering” step, along with each of its subtasks, and estimate how much time the individual tasks will take.

 Based on our time projections, the process of selecting a catering company will take a total of nine weeks.
-By working backwards you can determine when you need to start on this particular step.
+By working backwards you can determine when you need to start on this particular step and fill in your project timeline with actual dates.

 As you’re running a project, some steps can be worked on simultaneously—especially if different teammates are responsible for each of the overlapping tasks.
 However, others cannot be started or completed until another step is finished.
 In other words, some steps are dependent on others getting completed first.
+For instance, you can’t order food before you’ve selected the caterer.
 This is one of the many reasons why a timeline is so important.
-Visually seeing each step, how they overlap, and the amount of time each one takes will keep you on course.
+Visually seeing each step, how the steps overlap, and the amount of time each one takes will keep you on course.

 This is also the time to figure out who’s responsible for each step.
 Assigning who’s responsible for what to every part of the project early on will help you spot and adjust timing or resource conflicts, and avoid future surprises and delays.
-In Step 6 you’ll learn how to share you project timeline with those involved, making responsibilities crystal clear.
+In Step 6, you’ll learn how to share your project timeline with those involved, making responsibilities crystal clear.

 One of the tasks for our example event is to send out invitations.
 While this particular step seems like an easy one, there are several other things that need to happen before we can even think about sending invitations.
 The invites must be designed, and we can’t design them until a theme has been chosen for our event.
 One task needs to occur before another starts.
 For example: